clemenssielaff/notf/pynotf/pynotf/scene/scene.md

 Inside, the "ProgressBar" Widget you find a rectangle Widget that grows to the right, the "bar" of the ProgressBar.
 It has has a "width" Property, which is a real number in the range [0, 1].
 Next to it is a label Widget that displays the progress in text and has a "percentage" property in the range [0, 100[.
 Both children have no idea where their respective progress values comes from, they only know how to display it.
 The parent Widget's job is to orchestrate its children, so it must forward the progress value to its children, even though they have no idea that they are part of a bigger Widget.
 In order to push Values down to its child Widgets, the "ProgressBar" needs to connect to their Properties since the children do not know about the parent Widget and its "progress" Property.

-Of course, by allowing essentially random Widgets to connect to and overwrite Propreties on any other Widget, we open the user up to all sorts of error cases, where Property Values change suddenly between Callbacks and you don't know where the modification came from.
+Of course, by allowing essentially random Widgets to connect to and overwrite Propreties on any other Widget, we open the user up to all sorts of error cases, where Property Values change suddenly between Functions and you don't know where the modification came from.
 In order to hand control back to the user, we added the `external` argument to Property Operations.

 ### Property Operation